 You’ll find a few important features to weigh when choosing the best Chromebook screen for your needs.

 Screen Size: Chromebooks are generally designed to be small and portable for maximum convenience.
-As such, it's rare to find a Chromebook with a screen size of over 13 inches, and you certainly won't find any 17-inch behemoths just yet.
+As such, the most common Chromebook screen sizes fall between 10 and 15.6 inches.
+You likely won't find any 17-inch behemoths just yet.

-Touchscreen: If laptop mousepads get you down, look for a Chromebook with touchscreen capability.
-You'll likely pay about $100 more than you would for an equivalent model without a touchscreen, but many people are more than happy to pay that premium for speed and convenience.
+Touchscreen: If usine a mouse gets you down, look for a Chromebook with touchscreen capability.
+You'll pay more than you would for an equivalent model without a touchscreen, but many people are more than happy to pay that premium for speed and convenience.

-The CPU, or processor, is the "brain" of a computer, and helps determine how quickly and smoothly your Chromebook runs.
+The CPU, i.e. the central processing unit or processor, is the "brain" of a computer, and helps determine how quickly and smoothly your Chromebook operates.
+The faster the CPU runs (measured in GHz), the more processes it can run at any given time.

 Chromebooks either have Intel processors or Advanced RISC Machine (ARM) processors.
-ARM processors are energy efficient and powerful, but Intel processors generally perform slightly better.
+ARM processors are energy efficient, powerful, and more optimized for Android apps, but Intel processors generally perform slightly better and allow you to access closed-source software like Steam and all of its games.
+Plus, Chromebooks with Intel CPUs allow you to more seamlessly install a Linux distribution operating system for more functionality.

 If your Chromebook runs on an Intel processor, the Intel Core CPU is superior to the Intel Celeron, but it does come with a higher price tag.